 Another ballad!
 And a 4.20 minute song!
 Not classically catchy, but there’s something about it.
 A lot of songs on this album are part of their personal story as a band, and it really shines through in this one.
 The sentiment – losing friends, deciding whether or not to give up on somebody – is very relatable to everyone, I think.

-So all in all, this wasn’t bad at all.
-It was different, yes, and somewhere in my heart I’m still more into the previous Paramore albums, but I can get on board with this.
+So all in all, this was a pretty good comeback album.
+It was different, yes, and deep in my heart I’m still more into the previous Paramore albums, but I can get on board with this.
 There are at least four or five songs on there that I’ll listen to regularly on my iPod.